sketchware/sketchware.github.io/docs/component-firebase-auth.md

 ### create user with email and password

-This block creates a new user on Firebase using the E-mail and password given by the user
+The 'create user with email and password' block creates a new user on the Firebase database using the E-mail and password given by the user.

 ![create user](assets/component-firebase-auth/create-user.png)